Most Amazon brand building advice stops at "enroll in Brand Registry." That gets you tools, not a brand.

 Measuring Long-Term Brand Health on Amazon

 Brand building is not just about sales.
 It is about the quality and durability of those sales.
+Track these metrics to measure brand health:

 Do not just track sales.
 Track the inputs that drive sales over time.